ohira-s/YMF825pico/doc/YMF825picoUsersManual.md

     - ### **Item:** ***demo list***
         The demo music names are listed in the Item area.
+        Demo music must be written in YMF825pico sequencer format.

     - #### **Items and Values**
         | Items           | Values | Descriptions |